dvlab-research/Facelet_Bank/readme.md

 ### How to use

-We support testing on images and video.
+We support testing on images and videos.

 To test an image: